animal-tree/Another-Version/2-Opposing-views.md

 > - I haven't found any hypothetical risks of my trialed diet to be an issue, but that's why latitudinal studies are needed.
 I ate fresh rather than frozen, grass fed grass-finished organic, almost always wild-caught rather than farmed, with no other interacting chemicals, besides allowing myself salt and black pepper, and water.
 The idea that red meat causes anything, has not yet had a standard scientific investigation in the context of organic, grass fed, grass-finished, and wild-caught meat, and controlled for for other interactions, e.g., sauces, sugars, and so on.
 > - A proper nutrition study that investigates interacting chemicals, requires a combinatorially intractable number of control variables (and in this case, a lot of money, not so much that the medical system can't afford it, and not so much that humanity's health should have to be sacrificed to scrounge on, but more than usual nutrition studies are funded and invest), rarely accounted for in nutrition studies.
 This inadvertent study, on a population of me (low-socioeconomic family background, limited to a PhD student income of less-than-official-New-York-State-living-wage), longitudinally, resulted in at least 3 measured breakthrough results, across a span of 6 years (since first injected Dupilumab), and other breakthrough-type results harder to measure around energy, mood, cognition, and neurological functioning, besides hair.

-## Intimacy healing

-Depression, anxiety, PTSD, and [touch starvation](https://youtu.be/4zJXr4jeP5w?si=bQCCeK4_Cxv1MbL1) might be treatable through intimacy.

-> [!WARNING]
->
-> In the hospital-provided housing that Sarah got after the hospitalization, I visited for Thanksgiving.
-Her neighbor made food, including pork chops and mashed potatoes, that we ate in her neighbor's unit.
-I brought yams I'd made previously before the invitation.
->
-> Pork is not a metaphor for sex.
-Yams is not a metaphor for boobs.
-Thanksgiving is a metaphor for how grateful I was for the good food.
->
-> She told me then that she'd had sex with the 50-something year old psychiatric ward janitor while hospitalized, in the psychiatric unit.
-They got into a relationship afterwards, and she'd broken up with him.
->
-> Through the captivity and drugging of her with benzos, the University of Rochester's Strong Hospital facilitated that.
->
-> Benzos act like alcohol, and are incredibly personality-disinhibiting.
-They're even similar to GHB, also a GABA agonist, but which additionally acts on the GHB receptor.
-All three reduce consciousness, and predispose a horny person to making bad decisions, or good decisions based on a temporary need induced by confinement.
->
-> However, perhaps there is a better alternative for those needs, in (1) treating them, rather than drugs, and (2) in self-treating them, rather than janitors.
-No drug-captivity-induced date-accident needed.
->
-> But I'm sure she's thankful for your services (that's not sarcasm — hospital-provided outpatient housing is one of the most-medical things I've ever seen them do; I had no idea they did that).

-I propose a new branch of medicine called intimacy healing, one with an ontology like as follows: communications as a subset of intimacy healing, intimacy healing as a subset of medicine, with overlaps but distinction from sex work.

-Independently, sex work should be legalized, regarded as a subset of fine art, formally and academically, but distinct from intimacy healing, and the branches of medicine and fine art can overlap.

-Radical idea, but that's the direction.
-Humans need each other.
-Relationships are the most fundamental part of life, more of a basic necessity than food, water, shelter, or drugs.

-Perhaps my alternative would've served better, and given her a spiritual, healthy way to resolve a human struggle that all of us share.

-### The artificial and synthetic

-I'm all for [#SexycareForAll](#comedic-aside-sexier-moments-during-chenliang-tenure), but that's not quite what I have to say.
-- And note, via humans.

-The use of drugs, porn, movies, TV shows, and technologies shouldn't be judged or shamed.

-Many people are happy relying on those things, others appreciate the art.

-Big pharma companies find value in their mass proliferation re: drugs.

-And tech companies find value in their mass proliferation re: porn, fleshlights, dildos.

-I'm anti-prohibition.
-My message is only this: the best experiences of a person's life shouldn't be synthetic.
-Those experiences should be brought into the real world, for people who want or need them, where the experiences people need and want are available foremost in the real world, via people, sincerely, intimately, and via touch, no matter one's "social class."
-[Imagine all the people, living life in peace.](https://youtu.be/YkgkThdzX-8?si=YNzRr6gnKtG4jywG)

-And that must be understood as distinct from capitalistic drug-like fixes that people pay for.

-Intimacy healing is a step towards that, starting with medical institutions.

-### AI

-AI has many dangerous applications, from [scamming people](https://www.business-standard.com/world-news/how-deepfake-version-of-elon-musk-became-internet-s-biggest-scammer-124081402000_1.html), to [military uses](https://www.politico.eu/article/robots-coming-ukraine-testing-ground-ai-artificial-intelligence-powered-combat-war-russia/), to [mass survelliance](https://bigdatachina.csis.org/the-ai-surveillance-symbiosis-in-china/#:~:text=With%20regard%20to%20China%2C%20it,data%20acquired%20through%20government%20contracts.) that are being developed in labs with paper quotas and ethics standards like Chenliang's.
-That pressure to turn out papers by every conference deadline means a lot of research ends up getting farmed out of students before proper thought, care, and consideration to consequences can be given.
-Many AI research labs currently work like factories, research-paper factories.

 ## Kids

 > [!NOTE]